 Cognitive Behavioural Therapy (CBT) – Cognitive behavioural therapy helps you to deal with problems by breaking them down into smaller parts.
 It focuses on current problems and how to change negative thought patterns to develop healthy ways of coping with them.
 This therapy is often recommended as part of the treatment for all kinds of eating disorders.
 It can be adapted to the needs of people with particular illnesses, such as bulimia (CBT-BN) or binge eating disorder (CBT-BED).

 Consultant Psychiatrist – The medical doctor with specialist experience and qualifications in mental illness and emotional disorders that has overall responsibility for your care.
+A patient at Ellern Mede can expect to see their Psychiatrist around once a week, however they will be involved in advising the team working with you daily.
 This includes your medication and other activities you may take part in whilst in hospital.

-DfE – Department of Education, UK government department with responsibility for infant, primary and secondary education.
+DfE – Department of Education.
+The UK government department with responsibility for infant, primary and secondary education.